inkylabs-dev/inkycut/README.md

 **Want more features?
 Starting using it and submit an issue on GitHub!**

-## 🎬 Vibe Filming: AI-Powered Video Editing
+## 🎬 Vibe Editor: AI-Powered Video Editing

 **Talk to your editor, don't wrestle with timelines.**

-Vibe Filming brings the power of conversational AI to video editing.
+Vibe Editor brings the power of conversational AI to video editing.
 Instead of spending hours learning complex editing software, you can:

 - **Describe your vision**: "Make this scene more dramatic with slow motion and dark filters"
 - **Request specific edits**: "Add a zoom transition between these two clips"